-4. The ISU started 2015 facing a deficit of CHF 176,363 which was covered by the Geneva International Centre for Humanitarian Demining (GICHD) as an exception and one-off measure.
-This led to the establishment by the GICHD and ISU of a budgetary follow-up mechanism to closely monitor the financial health of the ISU and prevent similar deficits from recurring in the future.
-The Implementation Support Unit's budget costs for 2015 were estimated to be CHF 898,077.
-However, the deficit suffered by the ISU in 2014 and subsequent financial uncertainty in 2015 led to the ISU taking a number of actions including a reduction in salary costs, a "bare-bones" approach to spending which including travel restrictions, salary adjustment and salary caps.
-The ISU also undertook unusual efforts and time spent to raise funds for the 2014 work plan in late 2014 and early 2015 as well as to raise funds for its core activities in 2015 while reducing the cost of the 2015 work plan.
-The ISU offered a new projection of its costs over the course of 2015 based on reduced staffing levels as well as reduced levels of activities totalling CHF 650,000.

-5. The Convention's States Parties have agreed to endeavour to assure that the necessary financial resources are provided for the Implementation Support Unit's operations.
-As of 25 November 2015, 162 States had ratified or acceded to the Convention.
-Twenty-Eight (28) States Parties provided contributions to the Implementation Support Unit in 2015 with these contributions totalling CHF 608'477.
-With these contributions combined with other income, the Implementation Support Unit's revenue in 2015, as of 25 November, totalled CHF 612,435.

-6. In 2015, the Implementation Support Unit continued to benefit from infrastructure, logistics and administrative services provided to it by the GICHD.
+- 4. The ISU started 2015 facing a deficit of CHF 176,363 which was covered by the Geneva International Centre for Humanitarian Demining (GICHD) as an exception and one-off measure.
+This led to the establishment by the GICHD and ISU of a budgetary follow-up mechanism to closely monitor the financial health of the ISU and with the aim of preventing a similar deficit from recurring in the future.
+The ISU's budget costs for 2015 were estimated to be CHF 898,077.
+However, the deficit suffered by the ISU in 2014 and subsequent financial uncertainty in 2015 led to the ISU taking a number of actions including a reduction in salary costs, a "bare-bones" approach to spending which included travel restrictions, salary adjustments and salary caps.
+The ISU also undertook unusual efforts and time spent to raise funds for the 2014 work plan in late 2014 and early 2015 as well as to raise funds for its core activities in 2015 while reducing the cost of its 2015 work plan.
+The ISU offered a new projection of its costs over the course of 2015 based on reduced staffing levels as well as reduced levels of activities totalling CHF 650,000. - 5.
+The Convention's States Parties have agreed to endeavour to assure that the necessary financial resources are provided for the ISU's operations.
+As of 31 December 2015, 162 States had ratified or acceded to the Convention.
+Twenty-nine (29) States Parties provided contributions to the ISU in 2015 with these contributions totalling CHF 597'988.
+With these contributions combined with other income, the Implementation Support Unit's revenue in 2015, as of 31 December, totalled CHF 601,946.
+A provisional amount of 9'209 was required to be set aside for repayment to the European Commission1.
+Therefore, as of 31 December 2015 revenue for 2015 totalled 592'737. - 6.
+The Fourteenth Meeting of the States Parties, in its Decision on Strengthening Financial Governance and Transparency within the ISU, the States Parties established a financial security buffer with the objective of reaching an amount equivalent to one year of expenditures related to core support of the ISU.
+The decision indicates that the four-year work plan and the yearly budget for 2016 shall provide for its gradual build-up.
+In 2015 Belgium provided a total of CHF 359'832 with the Netherlands contributing an additional CHF 12'065 to the financial security buffer.
+As of 31 December 2015 the financial security buffer totalled CHF 371'897.Ensuring that the financial security buffer reaches the level of one year of expenditures related to core support of the ISU is required in order for the ISU to carry out enhanced support to States Parties regarding victim assistance. - 7.
+In 2015, the Implementation Support Unit continued to benefit from infrastructure, logistics and administrative services provided to it by the GICHD.
 Moreover, the GICHD served to advance funds to the Implementation Support Unit's operations when required as a result of cash flow variability.